Thierry61/node-summary/README.md

     - define BITCOIND_COOKIE_PATH to point to your bitcoin node `.cookie` file (when server is run directly on the same machine as the node)
     - set BITCOIND_USERNAME and BITCOIND_PASSWORD environment variables
     - don't set any of BITCOIND_COOKIE_PATH, BITCOIND_USERNAME and BITCOIND_PASSWORD environment variables for an unauthenticated server (like https://bitcoin-mainnet-archive.allthatnode.com:443 for example)
+  - set TIMINGS_LEVEL to define logging of fetch requests duration:
+    - 0 or absent: no logging
+    - 1: logging when batch duration is > 3 seconds
+    - 2: unconditional logging

 Install the dependencies:
 ```bash